kuosc2005/website/docs/discord-bot.md

 ## About this Project

 This Discord bot project aims to create a well-organized and efficient server for various communities.
-The project is currently in the planning phase.

 ## Structure of the Server